 Unusual Options Activity Insight: Clover Health Investments

-On Thursday, shares of Clover Health Investments (NASDAQ:CLOV) saw unusual options activity.
-After the option alert, the stock price moved down to $12.91.
+Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $10.5.

 - Strike Price: $12.00